Prevent Falls with 5 Warning Signs for Mobility Issues in Seniors

 Exercise isn’t everyone’s favorite activity, but it’s a necessary lifestyle habit that helps prevent chronic diseases and unhealthy weight gain, especially for seniors.

-But if your older adult is skipping exercise more and more because they’re tired, sore, or simply don’t have the energy, they may soon be dealing with mobility issues as well.
+But if your older adult is skipping exercise more and more because they’re tired, sore, or don’t have the energy, they may soon be dealing with mobility issues as well.

 Weakness, exhaustion, and other symptoms that keep them from exercising will make it increasingly difficult to walk or stand as much as they once did.